devilnute/data_structures_algorithms/README.md

-Data Structures and Algorithms project use menu for navigation
+# Data Structures and Algorithms project

+Implementation of basic algorithms and data structures.
+Use menu for navigation.